 Building in the Floodplain

 All development in the floodplain requires a permit from the Planning and Development Office.
-New buildings are required to be built above the base flood elevation.
-Also, any additions which will exceed 50% of the value of the existing building must be treated as a new building and raised above the base flood elevation or otherwise floodproofed.
+New buildings are required to be built to at least the design flood elevation.
+Any additions or replacement utilities must be elevated to at least the design flood elevation.
 More information on permitting in the floodplain can be found at the following 2 sites: the Planning and Community Development Office or Zoning and Subdivision Regulations.

 What to Do in the Event of a Flood

 - Follow the City on Facebook and/or listen to the Radio.
 If a flood is imminent or a possibility, information will be provided to residents through local radio and TV stations.
 The City and State have flood monitoring programs in place to anticipate and alleviate flooding.

 - Do not walk through flowing water.
 Drowning is the #1 cause of flood deaths.
 Currents can be deceptive; 6 inches of water can knock you off your feet.